Estimating Your Annual Mileage

 This NCT cert change not only ensures that the vehicle should match up to the mileage being displayed but it is also a hack for helping you estimate how many miles you travel during the year.
 The reason why this is considered important is because your annual mileage can potentially impact the cost of your car insurance premium.

-The reason for this is because the statistical chances of you being involved in traffic related incident increases with the increase amount of time you are in your vehicle.
-To offset this risk a car insurer may quote those with greater annual mileage at a higher rate than a driver who drives less during the year.
+The reason for this is because the chances of you being involved in a traffic related incident are higher if you’re in your vehicle for a longer period of time.
+To offset this risk a car insurer may quote those with greater annual mileage at a higher rate.

 What figure do you think accurately reflects your yearly mileage?
 Let’s take a look at the average Irish driver.